Jan 2000 - Nov 2009

 - Ages 19 years and older; using research for adults and elderly

-- Populations: Healthy and those with elevated chronic disease risk (hypertension, coronary heart disease and cardiovascular disease, Type 2 diabetes mellitus, metabolic syndrome and obese).
+- Populations: Healthy and those with elevated chronic disease risk (hypertension, CHD and CVD, Type 2 diabetes mellitus, metabolic syndrome and obesity).

 - Medical treatment or therapy